dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 }
 ```

-This requires the definition of constant expression to be expanded to cover a
+This requires the definition of a constant expression to be expanded to cover a
 significantly larger subset of Dart than it currently includes.
-Such feature
+Such a feature
 does however exist in other programming languages, most notably **C++**, **D**,
 and **Zig**.

-## C++
+### C++

-Originally metaprogramming facilities provided by **C++** were limited to
+Originally, the metaprogramming facilities provided by **C++** were limited to
 preprocessor macros and [template metaprogramming][cpp-tmp].
 However, **C++11**
 added [`constexpr`][cpp-constexpr] and **C++20** added
 [`consteval`][cpp-consteval].

 The following code is valid in modern **C++** and computes
-`kCharacterAttributes` table in compile time.
+`kCharacterAttributes` table in compile-time.

 ```cpp
 constexpr uint8_t CHAR_SIMPLE_STRING_END = 1;